dendronhq/dendron-blog/vault/blog.2022.2022-01-05-five-minute-journal-dendron-vscode.md

   alt: Journal sitting up against a laptop
 date: '2022-01-05'
 excerpt: >-
-  The five minute journal (5MJ) is a simple but effective way to get started with note taking.
-We'll go over a daily template that you can use to add some structure to your days.
+  Add some structure to your days using five minute journals (5MJ) schemas, and VSCode
 author: Derek Ardolf
 published: true
 ---